HorstNet/squid3-config/README.md

-# Modified Squid 3 configuration from ypid
+# Squid 3 configuration for pfSense
 This configuration is modified for the use with pfSense.